SomonOlimzoda/DataAnalysis-Excel-/StepbyStepSolution.md

 Using the data provided, create a pivot with “Country” as rows, “Product Category” as columns, and “Revenue” as values.
 Slice months by “April.”

 What does the grand total for revenue (2,200,490) represent?

+:heavy_check_mark: Total combined revenue for April in 2015 and 2016
 ##

 #### Question 2

 Which objects can be sliced by slicers?

-Choose 3 that apply.
+:heavy_check_mark: Pivot Charts

+:heavy_check_mark: Pivot Tables

+:heavy_check_mark: Tables
 ##

 #### Question 3

 When would you use both a slicer and a filter based on the same field?

+:heavy_check_mark: When you want to search items and apply the results on multiple PivotTables
 ##

 #### Question 4